Does Wood Filler Harden? (According To Experts!)

 But always make sure to check the compatibility of the hardener you buy, with the wood filler that you’re going to use for the task.
 Otherwise, it’ll be a waste of time and money.

-Take a small piece of wood and a putty knife.
-Take a weight from wood filler you can work with using a putty knife and place the wood filler weight on wood piece board.
+Take a weight from wood filler you can work with using a putty knife and place the wood filler weight on the wood piece board.

 This will probably take around 3-4 minutes.